ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

-This tutorial is about deploying to `Fuji`, so we navigate with the arrow keys to `Fuji` and hit enter.
+This tutorial is about deploying to `Fuji`, so navigate with the arrow keys to `Fuji` and hit enter.
-We are then asked to provide which private key to use for the deployment.
+The user is then asked to provide which private key to use for the deployment.
 The deployment basically
 consists in running a
 [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet).
 Therefore the
 key needs to be funded.